 Reversing the trends of increased wildfires and declining forest health requires increasing restoration treatments.
 To do this requires markets for biomass - thinnings, branches and other woody materials that come from sustainable forest management.

-In developing a new renewable fuel production facility we will provide a new market for biomass that supports forest restoration while integrating with existing business and infrastructure.
+In developing a new renewable fuel and carbon production facility we will provide a new market for biomass that supports forest restoration while integrating with existing business and infrastructure.
 In addition, we are creating economic opportunities for the communities with which we work.